jacquelynchow/stash/README.md

 * User can login or sign up for Stash when first opening the app
   * Verify login and signup using phone authentication with an SMS code and reCAPTCHA system
 * Swipe or click on tabs for various onboarding instructions
-* User will stay logged in even after exiting the app
+* User stay logged in even after exiting the app
   * Upon opening app, loading screen redirects user to appropriate page based on logged in status
 * Error checking
   * Check if username is already taken